markdist/markdist.github.com/services.md

 Our Services
 ============

-M&D currently has over 300 employees of which 50% is directly involved in the sales process (on the field).
+M&amp;D currently has over 300 employees of which 50% is directly involved in the sales process (on the field).
 Our management system is key to our success in working with a wide spread of brands across different fields.
 Each key supplier is assigned to a specific manager who is responsible for every aspect.